Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 ### 2.a: Install python dependencies

-This next step is somewhat optional, as MusicBot will attempt to do this for you if you haven't.

 Run the following file that is located in your MusicBot's main folder.
 **Run this file:**